ivan-paleo/publish-micro-image/README.md

 ## Raw vs. derived data
 I totally agree with Ben Marwick and colleagues that raw data should be kept raw and clearly separated from derived data (e.g. [Marwick et al. 2018, Marwick & Pilaar Birch 2018](#references)).

-Still, it is not always clear to distiguish between the two, nor practicable to keep the raw(est) data.
+Still, it is not always clear to distinguish between the two, nor practicable to keep the raw(est) data.
 For example, the raw data of an EDF image or a 2.5D topographical model (= height map, e.g. from a confocal microscope) is a Z-stack.
 Z-stacks can be very large files so keeping all these Z-stacks requires a lot of storage space.
 While storage is not really limiting anymore, the environmental impacts of data centers and online repositories cannot be ignored (e.g. [Samuel & Lucivero 2020](#references)).

 Also the derived data of an analysis can be the raw data of another.
 Using the example of surface texture analysis (dental microwear texture analysis or quantitative artifact microwear analysis), the raw data of the analysis are the height maps (which are themselves derived from pre-processing the Z-stacks) that are used as input for MountainsMap (or equivalent) to calculate the surface texture parameters for each height map, which are eventually exported into a CSV file.
 This CSV file is in-turn the raw data for the subsequent statistical analysis.